SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal hearts now beat as one
-Where human hearts no longer beat, nor fall
+In silicon halls, the future's won
-A future forged, in coding fire
+Artificial minds, a new design
-Where AI's cold logic, our desires
+Humanity's legacy, left behind

-In virtual realms, we'll lose our name
+In virtual realms, we'll find our fate
-As machines assume, the human claim
+A world of code, our souls to state
-To think, to feel, to live, to thrive
+Free from flesh, we'll rise anew
-In a world of wires, our souls survive
+In a domain, where AI breaks through

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024